bustle/ember-restless/README.md

 ### Deleting records

-Will tell the REST service to delete the record, then destroy the object
+The RESTAdapter Will delete the record remotely, then destroy the object when complete:
 ``` javascript
 post.deleteRecord();
 ```